AzizaAntora/demo-automation-project/README.md

-# Selenium Maven Project
+# Selenium Automation Exercise

-This is a Java Selenium project managed with Maven for automated testing of web applications.
+This is a Java Selenium project managed with Maven for automated testing of site `https://automationexercise.com`

 ## Prerequisites